 Why is data so important?

-With an automated business expense system such as Zeno Travel you can capture data flows as they enter the system as well as providing outputs in customisable reports to track patterns of spending.
+With an automated business expense system such as Zeno Expense you can capture data flows as they enter the system as well as providing outputs in customisable reports to track patterns of spending.
 This way, you can identify trends across the following areas:

 - Tracking compliance – reports can be created to track common compliance issues with business expenses.
 For example, rounded-up mileage can easily go unnoticed using a manual system with no reporting capabilities.
 Implementing compliance-based reporting means you stop losing money by repaying employees more than they need to plus avoid fines following an audit of travel expenses.